finbarr/airbrite-api/README.md

 ## Getting Started

 * The base endpoint URL is: `https://api.airbrite.io`
-* Your access tokens can be found in "My Account"
+* Your access tokens can be found in your account settings
-* To process payments, you must connect to Stripe, which can be done in "My Account"
+* To process payments, you must connect to Stripe, which can be done in your account settings
 * There are two environments: live and test
 * Currency amounts and costs are in cents